We independently review all our recommendations. Purchases made via our links may earn us a commission. Learn more ❯

 Foam ear tips are widely considered to be the most comfortable option, as they conform to fit the ear canal.
-Foam ear tips are essentially earplugs with a hole through the center (typically around a stiff rubber tube to allow sound to pass through the foam, and used to mount the foam ear tip on the IEM nozzle).
+They are essentially earplugs with a hole through the center (typically around a stiff rubber tube to allow sound to pass through the foam).

-They are known for creating a good seal and fit in the ear, with excellent isolation from external sounds, but users on enthusiast sites such as Head-Fi often report increased bass (and decreased highs) due to a ‘funneling’ effect of the sound into the ear canal.
+They are known for creating a good seal and fit in the ear, with excellent isolation from external sounds.
+However, users from enthusiast sites such as Head-Fi often report increased bass (and decreased highs) due to a ‘funneling’ effect of the sound into the ear canal.

 These memory foam ear tips create an excellent seal that greatly improves the noise isolation of the IEM.
 There are certain models of the Comply™ foam tips that even comes with “wax guard” to mitigate build up of earwax in the tubes of the ear tips.